Edges of Earth expedition — Falkland Islands conservation fieldwork

 How It Started

 By 2021, I started assembling what would become a long-format expedition team.
-And by 2023, my co-founder Adam Moore and I, launched the full-scale expedition that has been entirely self-funded through our consulting business, which has meant no grants needed.
+By 2023, my co-founder, Adam Moore, and I, launched the full-scale expedition that has been entirely self-funded through our consulting business.

-The mission has been to go to the frontlines of environmental change, spend time with the people actually doing the work, and share the success stories or case studies.
-We were not chasing the usual doom-and-gloom headlines.
-Instead we are focused on solutions.
-The teams and innovators are using nature to solve some of our biggest challenges today.
-The stories and teams that rarely make it into mainstream media.
+We never have been chasing the usual doom-and-gloom headlines.
+We are certainly not journalists.
+Instead we focus on solutions.
+The teams and innovators that are using nature to solve some of our biggest challenges today.
+The narratives that rarely make it into mainstream media, but should.

 Our Story